 Please note that this video has explanatory captions which are only visible if viewed on a desktop computer.
-You will benefit from the explanation if you view on a mobile device.
+You will not benefit from the explanation if you view on a mobile device.

 The video shows one of the simultaneous green junctions in Assen.
 At junctions like this, which are increasingly common in the North of the Netherlands, cyclists travelling in all directions are given green lights at once and can cross in any direction including diagonally.
 While cyclists cross, the junction holds all motor vehicle traffic behind red lights.
 Therefore all conflict between bikes and cars is removed.